 Still, it was designed to transact with confidence.
 And variants like Bitcoin Cash aim to make that process faster and cheaper, addressing the big detriments of the original.
 But that still doesn’t make it “money”.

 Heck, a lot of the currency in use today around the world is not money.
 Maybe even all of it.

 What’s the difference?
-As Mike Maloney points out in Hidden Secrets of Money episode one, Money Versus Currency:
+As Mike Maloney points out in Hidden Secrets of Money Episode #1, Money Versus Currency:

 “Currency is a medium of exchange, a unit of account.
 It is portable, durable, divisible and something called fungible.
 Fungible means that each unit is the same as the next unit.
 A dollar in my pocket buys the same amount as a dollar in your pocket.
 Money is all of those things plus a store of value over a long period of time.” (emphasis added)

 After all, Bitcoin was designed with a purposefully limited amount.
-The idea was that by taking away the power of any dictator or legislature to print more into existence, it would not suffer from long term inflation once the majority had been mined.
-That growing demand and limited supply would make it grow in value over time, not shrink – that process economists call deflation where goods get cheaper and cheaper as the currency’s value grows.
+The idea was that, by taking away the power of any dictator or legislature to print more into existence, it would not suffer from long-term inflation once the majority had been mined.
+That growing demand and limited supply would make it grow in value over time, not shrink — the process economists call deflation, where goods get cheaper and cheaper as the currency’s value grows.